Part III: Affect Signatures

 This represents modular affect engineering—selecting interventions based on desired affect outcomes rather than doctrinal coherence.

-Religion is one of humanity's deepest affect architectures, integrating operations that secular institutions distribute across many uncoordinated providers.
-A mature religious tradition bundles mortality management (viability-horizon extension through afterlife beliefs, symbolic immortality through communion of saints), synchrony production (congregational worship, pilgrimage, shared calendar), ethical policy-setting (moral code as gradient installation, conscience as internalized gradient), transpersonal identity formation (self-model expansion into the body of Christ, the ummah, the sangha), ritualized state transition (rites of passage as controlled attractor migration — baptism, bar mitzvah, marriage, funeral), and self-model expansion (the practitioner is not merely this individual but a node in a pattern that spans centuries).
-No secular institution has achieved this degree of integration.
+Religion is one of humanity's deepest affect architectures, integrating operations that secular institutions scatter across uncoordinated providers.
+A mature tradition bundles mortality management (viability-horizon extension through afterlife beliefs, symbolic immortality through communion of saints), synchrony production (congregational worship, pilgrimage, shared calendar), ethical policy-setting (moral code as gradient installation, conscience as internalized gradient), transpersonal identity formation (self-model expansion into the body of Christ, the ummah, the sangha), ritualized state transition (rites of passage as controlled attractor migration — baptism, bar mitzvah, marriage, funeral), and self-model expansion (the practitioner not merely this individual but a node in a pattern that spans centuries).
+No secular institution has reached this degree of integration.
 The question is whether integration is possible without the metaphysical commitments that hold the bundle together.

 Scarcity, Sacredness, and Consecration